sahar-alghamdi/FSND_Capstone_Casting_Agency/starter/README.md

 ## API Reference

 ### Getting Started
-- Base URL: this app is hosted as a base URL.
-The backend app is hosted at, http://127.0.0.1:5000/
+- Base URL: this  API is hosted live via Heroku at, https://capstone-casting-agency-2.herokuapp.com/
 - Authentication:
     - This app required a valid authentication token.
 A token can be acquired through this [link](https://auth-sahar.us.auth0.com/authorize?audience=casting_agency&response_type=token&client_id=fMfsNx0VutgBsV8JWuYiDHIdKAYQ5X46&redirect_uri=https://127.0.0.1:8080/login-results)
     - Valid tokens for all the roles are provided in setup.sh file
     - Roles:
-        - Casting Assistant: Can view actors and movies.
+        - Casting Assistant: Can view actors and movies. (email: assistant@test.com, Password: Test@123)
         - Casting Director: All permissions a Casting Assistant has and Add or delete an actor from the database.
-Modify actors or movies.
+Modify actors or movies. (email: director@test.com, Password: Test@123)
-        - Executive Producer: All permissions a Casting Director has and add or delete a movie from the database.
+        - Executive Producer: All permissions a Casting Director has and add or delete a movie from the database. (email: executive@test.com, Password: Test@123)
+    - Postman collection `Capstone_casting_agency` can be found in this repository that tests all endpoints.

 ### Error Handling
 Errors are returned as JSON objects in the following format